The Incredible Sumerians part 3

 Barges hauled by mules and donkeys (being slowly led along ‘tow paths’) were able to carry (slowly) a massive fifty times what they could with a cart on a dirt road.

-The climate (for a period) was kinder for the whole region, and one new nearby civilisation to emerge in the east was the Indus Valley Civilisation.
+The climate (for a period) was kinder for the whole region, and one 'neighbour' civilisation to emerge in the east was the Indus Valley Civilisation.

-At its peak (around 2500 BC) the 'IVC' far exceed Sumer in population and area, but sadly it was destined to suffer the same fate as Sumer.
-By 1900 BC it had succumbed to the drying climate and the influx of nomadic herders (in its case Aryans).
+At its peak (around 2500 BC) the 'IVC' far exceed Sumer in population and area, but it relied mainly on rain fed agriculture and sadly it was destined to suffer the same fate as Sumer.
+By 1900 BC it had succumbed to the drying climate and the influx of nomadic herders (in its case the famous Aryans).

 But that was in the future.